Biology Resume: How to Make It Shine

 “Achieved 1st Class Degree in Genetics.
 Skilled in qPCR, PCR, Sequencing, and bioinformatics.
 Attends scientific conferences and networking events.
 Consistent good grades within all university modules.
 Awarded 2nd year best placement student 2012.
-Passionate about the potential of gene therapy improving health outcomes around the world.
+Passionate about the potential of gene therapy to improve health outcomes around the world.
 Ambitious to eventually lead businesses into discovering stronger therapies for positive patient outcomes.”

-You want this to be able to be easy to scan read.
+You want this to be able to be easy to scan and read.
 If the potential employer is only giving each CV a quick glance then clearly outlining your key skills will help them know if you are right for the job.
 It may even spur them on to read more!